vinyldns/rfcs/text/0000-shared-zones.md

 }
 ```

-Processing:
+Processing (Assumes the user does not have access to the zone):
-1. The user making the request must be a member of the _new_ owner group, zone admin group, or vinyldns admin
+1. The user making the request must be a member of the _new_ owner group
-1. The user making the request must be a member of the _previous_ owner group, zone admin group, or vinyldns admin
+1. The user making the request must be a member of the _previous_ owner group
-1. If the user making the request is not a member of either group (or an admin), a `403` error will be returned
+1. If the user making the request is not a member of either group, a `403` error will be returned
 1. The record set is updated, the `ownerGroupId` is set to the value provided

 **Deleting an "owned" record set in a shared zone via the API**

 `DELETE /zones/<id>/recordsetes<id>`

-Processing:
+Processing (Assumes the user does not have access to the zone):
-1. The user making the request must be a member of the owner group for the record set (or an admin)
+1. The user making the request must be a member of the owner group for the record set
 1. If the user is not a member of the `ownerGroupId` of the record set being deleted, the request will be rejected with a `403` error
 1. If the user is a member, the record set will be deleted normally
 1. The "owner group" is not preserved after deletion of a record set.
 The record set is assumed to be "unassigned" on deletion.